-3. Click the Next button in the Create Access Control List Wizard Introduction window.
-The List of Allowed User window appears.
+Click the Next button in the Create Access Control List Wizard -Introduction window.
+The List of Allowed/Blocked User window appears.

-4. Choose the user you want to allow Allow field.
+4. Choose the user you want to Allow or Block field.

-5. Click the Next button in the List of Allowed User window.
-The List of Allowed IP Address window appears.
+5. Click the Next button in the List of Allowed/Blocked User window.
+The List of Allowed/Blocked IP Address window appears.

-- 6. Input the IP address you want to allow in the Input allowed IP address field. - 7.
+- 6. Input the IP address you want to allow in the input allowed/blocked IP address field. - 7.
 Click the Next button the Final review window appears.
-From this window the user can edit the SQL code in the Create Schema SQL Script field
+From this window the user can edit the SQL code in the Create Access Control List SQL Script field.